 Background 4

 Scope, Purpose and Outline of Reference of ISPM 5 4

 Annotated Glossary 6

-Notes referred to in the Annotated Glossary
+Notes referred to in the Annotated Glossary 29

-Note 1 Areas, places of production, production sites and buffer zones
+Note 1 Areas, places of production, production sites and buffer zones.
+29

-Note 2 Terms arising directly from the IPPC
+Note 2 Terms arising directly from the IPPC 30

-Note 3 Wood and bark
+Note 3 Wood and bark 31

-Note 5 Annotations within the Glossary and the annotated Glossary
+Note 5 Annotations within the Glossary and the annotated Glossary 32

-Note 6 Commodities [This whole note is open to revision]
+Note 6 Commodities and consignment 32

-Note 7 Pests and hosts
+Note 7 Pests and hosts 33

-Note 8 Surveillance
+Note 8 Surveillance 33

-Note 9 Treatment
+Note 9 Treatment 33

-Note 10 Actions and measures
+Note 10 Actions and measures 34

-Note 11 Presence and movement of pests
+Note 11 Presence and movement of pests 34

-Note 12 Inspection and pest freedom
+Note 12 Inspection and pest freedom 35

-Note 13 Abbreviations
+Note 13 Abbreviations 36

-Note 14 Organisms and pests
+Note 14 Organisms and pests 36

-Note 15 Terminology relating to pests and their categorization
+Note 15 Terminology relating to pests and their categorization 36

-Note 16 Pest recording and reporting
+Note 16 Pest recording and reporting 37

-Note 17 Plant quarantine
+Note 17 Plant quarantine 37

-Note 18 Control 39
+Note 18 Identity, integrity and phytosanitary security of a consignment, and complian for a consignment.

-Appendix 1 - List of old terms, no longer included in the Glossary
+Appendix 1 - List of old terms, no longer included in the Glossary 40

-Appendix 2 - List of terms considered or under consideration by the TPG 44
+Appendix 2 - List of terms considered or under consideration by the TPG 45

-Appendix 3 - History of the Glossary 50
+Appendix 3 - History of the Glossary 52